MurrayHuang92/TextDig/README.md

 How to use the code?
-use function dragout, the input parameters is the output result of function sep_flag_pre, function sep_flag_pre needs just a sentence as the original input
+use function extract, input parameter is the original sentence